Ernesto Hoost: Biography

-Hoost made a comeback aged 48.
+Hoost made a comeback at age 48.
 In his first fight in over eight years, he scored two knockdowns en route to a unanimous decision victory over Thomas Stanley at Hoost Cup: Legend in Nagoya, Japan on 23 March 2014.

 He defeated Peter Aerts in their sixth meeting via unanimous decision on 19 October 2014 in Osaka to win the vacant WKO World Heavyweight Championship.

 Fighting style

 Ernesto Hoost is generally considered to be among the greatest strikers of all time.
 While he lacked the sheer physicality of other heavyweights, he was able to succeed through his superior speed, accuracy, devastating combinations, and tactical brilliance.
 His nickname "Mr. Perfect" stemmed from his ability to throw complex combinations with almost machine-like technical precision.
 Hoost's most feared strike was his signature low kick, which he utilized at the end of his combinations to cripple his opponent throughout the course of a match.
 He was able to finish top competition such as Ray Sefo, Mirko Cro Cop, and Igor Vovchanchyn through his use of the low kick.
 Hoost also enjoyed a strong countering game as well as having high defensive acumen.
 This allowed him to survive when more powerful fighters attempted to brawl, although this notably failed (twice) against the 350 pound Bob Sapp.